cristianfalcone/ajo/readme.md

   }
 }
 ```

-In this example, `ChildComponent` uses `this.throw()` within an event handler to propagate errors upwards to its parent component, `ParentComponent`.
+> In this example, `ChildComponent` uses `this.throw()` within an event handler to propagate errors upwards to its parent component, `ParentComponent`.
 The parent component then catches the error and renders it to the DOM.

 ### `this.return()`
+> **Note:** `this.return()` is automatically called when a stateful component is unmounted.

 The `return` method in Ajo is used to reset and restart the generator function of a stateful component.
 It effectively ends the current execution of the component's generator function, and optionally re-execute it from scratch allowing for a complete reset of the component's state and behavior.